keang/keang.github.io/_posts/2023-12-08-upgrade-ruby-32.markdown

 Now each tasks stayed online for much longer.
 However it still didn't address the increased processing times.

-I reached for code profiling, because now we are trying to compare 2 different code, and peek into the differences that makes canary so much slower.
+I reached for "code profiling", because now we are trying to compare 2 different code, and peek into the differences that makes canary so much slower.
 After failing to integrate Datadog Continuous Profiling, I went back to adhoc profiling (running a small profiling script that wraps a suspected snippet), this time using [stackprof](https://github.com/tmm1/stackprof) and the accompanying flamegraph viewer [stackprof-webnav](https://github.com/alisnic/stackprof-webnav) (complete with a minimap!).
 I did this on an EC2 box that had access to Mongo, but not the ECS containers where the production workers were running (this will be important later.)

 ![Flamegraph identified OpenStruct as the culprit](/images/stackprof-webnav-ruby-32.png){: .center-imge }